-On the internet :- You can speak to me on Skype or in Second Life (see the forum calendar for times and dates) - you can also listen to or chat with other learners and native speakers there, or join one of the many social networking sites.
+On the internet :- You can speak to Teach on Discord or in Second Life (see the forum calendar for times and dates) - you can also listen to or chat with other learners and native speakers there, or join one of the many social networking sites.
 They are all free, so there are no more excuses.

 On this site:- You can find some karaoke resources and ideas on the learn English through songs page.

-On the Network: You can find the words to some popular songs on the English magazine.
+On the Network: You can find the lyrics to some popular songs on the English Blog.